SignPath/website/docs/documentation/trusted-build-systems.md

 A connector is available that connects Jenkins CI as a Trusted Build System.

 This connector ensures that
-* A build was actually performed by a specific Jenkins CI instance, not by some other entity in posession of the CI User token
+* A build was actually performed by a specific Jenkins CI instance, not by some other entity in possession of the CI User token
 * Origin metadata is provided by Jenkins CI, not the build script, and can therefore not be forged
 * The artifact is stored as an immutable Jenkins artifact before it is submitted for signing